jfgreen/dynamic-pr-quadtree/README.md

 - What other parameters are there, (that could be defaulted) so we can do a builder pattern

-- Currently things really break if we insert n+1 same points into a tree with bucket size n.
-  Either check parent or check child when making a split decision to fix this.
-  Or maybe a max depth?

 - Need some way of asserting that there is either children or points but never both.

 - What about some of node methods being leaf or connector only?